astral-sh/uv/README.md

 puffin pip compile requirements.in -o requirements.txt  # Read a requirements.in file.
 ```

-To install a set of locked dependencies into the virtual environment:
+To sync a set of locked dependencies with the virtual environment:

 ```shell
 puffin pip sync requirements.txt  # Install from a requirements.txt file.